Dr. Seth Long

 Publications

-- with Det.
+- With Det.
 Ken Fitch.
 "Digital Surveillance of Gang Communication: Graffiti's Rhetorical Velocity between Street Gangs and Urban Law Enforcement."
 RhetOps, eds.
 Jim Ridolfo and William Hart-Davidson.
 Pittsburgh: University of Pittsburgh Press, in press.

 - "Changing Words into Numbers: Rhetoric, the Digital Humanities, and Methodological Transparency."
 Rhetorics Change/Rhetoric's Change, eds.
 Jenny Rice, Chelsea Graham, and Eric Detweiler.
 South Carolina: Parlor Press, 2018.